cnti-testcatalog/testsuite/README.md

-# CNTI Test Catalog
+# CNTi Test Catalog

 | Main                                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------------------- |
 | [![Build Status](https://github.com/cnti-testcatalog/testsuite/workflows/Crystal%20Specs/badge.svg)](https://github.com/cnti-testcatalog/testsuite/actions) |

-The CNTI Test Catalog is a tool that validates telco application's adherence to [cloud native principles](https://networking.cloud-native-principles.org/) and best practices.
+The CNTi Test Catalog is an open source and vendor neutral tool that can be used to validate a telco application's adherence to [cloud native principles](https://networking.cloud-native-principles.org/) and best practices.

-This Test Catalog focus area is one part of LF Networking's [Cloud Native Telecom Initiative (CNTI)](https://wiki.lfnetworking.org/pages/viewpage.action?pageId=113213592) and works closely with the [CNTI Best Practices](https://wiki.lfnetworking.org/display/LN/Best+Practices) and [CNTI Certification](https://wiki.lfnetworking.org/display/LN/Certification) focus areas.
+This Test Catalog focus area is one part of LF Networking's [Cloud Native Telecom Initiative (CNTi)](https://wiki.lfnetworking.org/pages/viewpage.action?pageId=113213592) and works closely with the [CNTi Best Practices](https://wiki.lfnetworking.org/display/LN/Best+Practices) and [CNTi Certification](https://wiki.lfnetworking.org/display/LN/Certification) focus areas.

 ## Installation and Usage

-To get the CNTI Test Catalog up and running, see the [Installation Guide](INSTALL.md).
+To get the CNTi Test Catalog up and running, see the [Installation Guide](INSTALL.md).

 #### To give it a try immediately you can use these quick install steps

-Prereqs: kubernetes cluster, wget, curl, helm 3.1.1 or greater on your system already.
+Prereqs: Kubernetes cluster, wget, curl, helm 3.1.1 or greater on your system already.

 1. Install the latest test suite binary: `source <(curl -s https://raw.githubusercontent.com/cnti-testcatalog/testsuite/main/curl_install.sh)`
 2. Run `setup` to prepare the cnf-testsuite: `cnf-testsuite setup`